AhmedAdelHosni/SensebenderMicro/README.md

 Designed to run on 2 x AA(A) batteries, depending on how often one would like to replace the batteries.

+This branch replaces the 0402 passive components to 0603 package size.

 The sensor includes the following peripherals

-- Si7021 Temperature / Humidity sensor (Connected to I2C bus)
 - Jedec compatible eeprom/flash footprint
 - ATSHA204A for authentication

+This branch removed the following
+- Si7021 Temperature / Humidity sensor (Connected to I2C bus)
 - LED

 The following pins are available on headers: